joshuay-andrew/other-repo/README.md

 # other-repo
-Hello
+Hello,
-This is my first Repo that I am editing
+this is my first Repo that I am editing.
-This is cool
+This is cool.
 Yay!